 The fashion industry is also the second-largest consumer of the world’s water supply.
 Steve Allen’s burning desire to wear a brand spanking new set of underpants every day is contributing to this catastrophe.
 Online retailers such as boohoo.com which has been so praised in the media are also contributing massively to this environmental damage.
 They sell clothes which are very cheap.
 This encourages young people in particular to wear them for a short time then throw them away.

-It is time that manufacturers and retailers sell high quality clothes at a reasonable price.
+It is time that manufacturers and retailers sold high quality clothes at a reasonable price.
 They should call them “Lifetime Clothes”.
 They should be intended to last nearly a lifetime.
 A group of MPs commissioned the survey to try and find ways of making the fashion industry more sustainable.
-They found that 1/3 of young people felt under pressure to buy new clothes constantly.
+They found that one third of young people felt under pressure to buy new clothes constantly.

 Fast fashion such as supplied by the above-mentioned Internet retailer fuels wasteful habits.
 They sell dresses online for as little as £5.
 The British are profligate consumers buying more new clothes than any other European.